CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 ## Important: automatic DKIM keys rotation!

 Your private keys are stored on the SMTPeter servers and are never exposed.
 The technology behind the public and private keys is very secure, yet, if someone spends a lot of time on it, the keys can be broken.
 Therefore, you do want to update your keys every now and then.

-SMTPeter automatically generates every six months a new DKIM key for you.
+SMTPeter automatically generates a new DKIM key for you every six months.
-Instructions are send to you by email and are, ofcourse, also available in the SMTPeter's dashboard.
+Instructions are sent to you by email and are, ofcourse, also available in the SMTPeter dashboard.
 After a while, you are notified when it is safe to remove the old DKIM key from your DNS.